Cruz801/Module-1-Challenge/README.md

 # Module-1-Challenge
+## Title
-##Changed title to reflect the website
+Renamed the title in html to reflect the website
+## Link
-##Linked search engine
+Repaired search engine link
+## Elements
-##renamed elements and divs to read the code better
+Renamed elements and divs in HTML to more specific HTML elements
+## Alt Descriptions
-##Added alt descriptions to images
+Added alt descriptions to images